-Our chocolate – while being mysterious, forbidden and indulgent – sweetens experience, calms the nerves, energises and excites us.
+Trinidad Drinking Chocolate – while being mysterious, forbidden and indulgent – sweetens experience, calms the nerves, energises and excites us.
 I thought I knew chocolate before meeting my family, but after that first experience drinking original chocolate, I was a believer.

 Made in Trinidad

 Beni Tonka’s Trinidad Drinking Chocolate is locally grown, harvested and manufactured.
 We make our chocolate at home in Trinidad to ensure we get the best flavours and textures out of our beans, and to take care of our farmers, manufacturers and their families directly and first.
 Remember the sense of fulfillment you get when creating something from your home and then sharing it with others?
 That’s the Beni Tonka spirit; the spirit of our ancestors travelling via this vessel and through it, we cultivatenot only the highest calibre whole chocolate imaginable, but a whole community and growing.

 Minding | Cultivation

 The cocoa tree is a delicate being; therefore, for her fruits to express themselves season after season, year after year, to their full potential, the entire harvest process must be as delicate as the tree herself.
 It is a low-canopy tree, preferring the shade and shelter of the higher Bois Immortelle, Mahogany, Cedar, Purple Heart and Cocoa Orange trees.
 Hot sun, high winds and heavy rains make her uneasy.
 Vines and epiphytes weigh her down; however, she’s learned to live with the ornate charms of lichen and moss.
 As custodians of the land, our farmers heed the call of Papa Bois — the protector of the forest.
 While she still maintains a wild spirit, farmers must take special care to provide the most fruitful environment for these precious trees to grow in.